This is an ongoing research and development project undertaken by Yandell Walton

 PROCESS

-The creative process involves a collaboration between artist Yandell Walton, choreographer Harrison Hall, and a team including Real-Time artist Liam Wolfe and dancer Sarah Aiken.
+The creative process involves a long-standing collaboration between artist Yandell Walton and digital choreographer Harrison Hall, and a team including Real-Time artist Liam Somerville, sound artist Patty Preece and dancer Sarah Aiken.
 To create the 3D modelled plant life, Yandell uses various plant species as reference and utilises photogrammetry and 3D modelling software to create realistic-looking plants.
+These were gathered in vulnerable forest ecosystems including the Amazon, Daintree Rainforest and K’gari Island.

 Development and viewing at Meat Market, May 2023